Animal Feed Business

 Apart from four traditional firework celebration days the use of fireworks after 23:00 and before 07:00 is not permitted (Fireworks (Scotland) Regulations 2004).
 However, it is possible for professional display organisers to obtain a dispensation from the Council to hold displays after 23:00.
 Applications for Dispensations are decided by Area Committees.

 If you dispense petrol into the tanks of motor vehicles you may require a petroleum storage certificate.

-If you intend to store over 275 litres of petrol at home, for clubs or at other non-workplace premises you must obtain a license from our Trading Standards team (Petroleum Enforcement Authority, PEA).
-The license will specify your name and where the petrol is to be kept, and there may be conditions attached.
+If you intend to store over 275 litres of petrol at home, for clubs or at other non-workplace premises you must obtain a licence from our Trading Standards team (Petroleum Enforcement Authority, PEA).
+The licence will specify your name and where the petrol is to be kept, and there may be conditions attached.
 It can be granted for a maximum of three years and is not transferable.